siefer2005/WeatherWise/README.md

 * **Firebase Crashlytics**: A tool for real-time crash reporting that helps developers track and analyze app crashes.

+* **Dagger Hilt**: A dependency injection framework for Android that simplifies dependency management and improves modularity, testability and maintainability of code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>